00:00:02 The IIA

 Lot of people think that privacy risks are very regulatory and very legal based, but the truth is privacy is

-almost anonymous with data risks.
+almost anonymous with like data risks.

-00:02:10 Charles King
+00:02:04 Charles King

 So this idea of what data impacts privacy.

-00:02:15 Charles King
+00:02:09 Charles King

 So help us think through that.

-00:02:17 Charles King
+00:02:11 Charles King

-I think there's things that would be obvious to anyone around maybe customer data or employee data.
+I think there's things that would be obvious to anyone around maybe customer data or employee data, but can you help me think through

-00:02:23 Charles King
+00:02:20 Charles King

-But can you help me think through what should I be looking for or thinking about when I consider what data has privacy implications?
+What should I be looking for or thinking about when I consider what data has privacy implications?

 Most people would start off with like a checklist, but laws, regulations, and even customer expectations for organizations are evolving by the day.